Top local movers for Santa Ana to Reno moves

 - Reno is considered to be safer than Santa Ana with a safety index of 53.74 vs Santa Ana’s 45.83.

-- Air quality in Reno is good, and in Santa Ana it's moderate.
+- Air quality in Reno is Good, and in Santa Ana it’s Moderate.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If there is an elevator in your building, it’s a good idea to secure a reservation before your moving day.

 - State licensing: Movers that provide relocation services within the Silver State are subject to rules and regulations set forth by the Nevada Transportation Authority (NTA).
 The NTA’s aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: To confirm a moving company's license in Nevada, visit the state's public utilities commission.
+- State regulator: You can check the status of a Nevada moving license through the state’s public utilities commission.

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Reno without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection, the cost-free choice provided by movers, albeit with minimal coverage.
 Movers take responsibility for a maximum of 60 cents per pound per article.
 For instance, if your mover misplaced or damaged a valuable item like a 30-pound sculpture, you would only receive $18 (60 cents x 30 pounds).
-For comprehensive coverage of your items' full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.
+For comprehensive coverage of your items’ full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.

-- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.

 Where to live in Reno

-Ready to relocate to Biggest Little City in the World?
+Ready to relocate to The Biggest Little City in the World?
 Here are some of the top neighborhoods to consider in Reno.

 Best neighborhoods for singles